nyaabyte/nr/impl/nrtf/SPEC.md

 Negotiation rules:

 1. Client sends desired (api, schema) and capabilities.
-2. Server either accepts or responds with `error version:mismatch "expected=1 got=2"` (optionally providing supported range in human field).
+2. Server either accepts or responds with `error version:mismatch "expected=1 got=2"` (optionally providing supported range in the human field).
 3. Instances MUST NOT downgrade automatically without operator policy unless a downgrade is listed in its capabilities.

 ## Canonical Form and Signing